PurpleBote/bote/docs/v5/packet_types.md

 # Packet Types

+## General

-* Version 5 is incompatible to earlier versions.
+- Version 5 is incompatible to earlier versions.
-* Version 5 clients will talk to higher versions.
+- Version 5 clients will talk to higher versions.
-* Strings in packets are UTF-8 encoded.
+- Strings in packets are UTF-8 encoded.
-* `E` denotes encrypted data.
+- `E` denotes encrypted data.

 For supported encryption and signature algorithms, see [Cryptography](cryptography.md)